Take the first step

 Each year we feature guest speaker sessions from academics and business people.
 Previous speakers have included:

 Following the module, two individual assignments are due in early April.
 The final grading is then completed.
-The graduation ceremony is held in September in London.
+The graduation ceremony is held in Autumn/Fall in London.

 The benefits of TRIUM go beyond just the transformational academic program.
 By joining our program you will enter a remarkable network of high-achieving global business leaders.
 The TRIUM Global Executive MBA alumni are among the most qualified and insightful in the international business world.